 OTHER COURSES YOU MIGHT LIKE...

-The British Cycling Level 2 Mountain Bike Leadership Award is the entry point for most aspirant mountain bike leaders, enabling qualified leaders to use their experience to safely guide others on off-road terrain.
+The British Mountain Bike Leadership Award Level 2 Training Course is the entry point for most aspirant mountain bike leaders, enabling qualified leaders to use their experience to safely guide others on off-road terrain.

-British Cycling Level 2 MTB Leadership Assessment (Lake District)
+British Mountain Bike Leadership Level 2 Assessment (Lake District)

-The British Cycling Level 2 Leadership Assessment day is available to all candidates wishing to complete their qualification following the BC Level 2 Training course.
+The British Mountain Bike Leadership Level 2 Assessment day is available to all candidates wishing to complete their qualification following the British Mountain Bike Leadership Level 2 Training Course

 British Cycling Level 3 MTB Leadership Training (Lake District)

 The Level 3 Mountain Bike Leadership Award is aimed at experienced, qualified leaders who are ready to take the next step and increase their ability to create inspiring and long-lasting experiences.